Published March 17, 2015

 Despite the early risks of cigarettes on airplanes, there was still a connection, however, though in a surprising way.
 Advertisers saw an opportunity to use aviation and famous aviators to sell more cigarettes.
-Already, cigarettes cards were quite popular, featuring everything from railway locomotives to animals, racing cars and gardening tips.
+Already, cigarette cards were quite popular, featuring everything from railway locomotives to animals, racing cars, and gardening tips.
 With the rising popularity of aviation, WD and HO Wills published their first set of aviation cigarette cards around 1910.

 As an incentive, every pack of cigarettes included artwork on a small card — and among the most popular were aircraft and famous aviation events.
 Presumably, smokers would want to stick with the same cigarette brand while they collected the entire set of cards.

-The first set by WD and HO Wills included everything from the Montgolfier balloon, Blériot’s crossing of the English Channel, the Wright Flyer, Lilienthal’s glider, a German Zeppelin, and even military and non-military dirigibles from the United States, Great Britain, Italy, Germany and France.
+The first set by WD and HO Wills included everything from the Montgolfier balloon, Blériot’s crossing of the English Channel, the Wright Flyer, Lilienthal’s glider, a German Zeppelin, and even military and non-military dirigibles from the United States, Great Britain, Italy, Germany, and France.

-Today, these cigarette cards are once again collectors items.
+Today, these cigarette cards are once again collectors’ items.
 To our knowledge, no cigarette manufacturers still feature aviator cards in each pack.
 However, the vintage ones are in high demand.
-Many are traded, bought and sold through online forums, at special events, and even on eBay.
+Many are traded, bought, and sold through online forums, at special events, and even on eBay.
 For those who love aviation, it is an affordable and interesting collector item, though we recommend you don’t seek out the rare and expensive finds out there.
 A mint condition Wills card can fetch a pretty penny.

 As mentioned, despite the popularity of cigarette cards through the first half of the 20th Century, smoking on airplanes was sharply limited or even outlawed.
-Illustrating the matter, the March 26, 1936, issue of Flight, contained a report about a a court ruling that happened 79 years ago today in aviation history.
-An English court set the precedent on the first case of a passenger smoking on an airliner’s lavatory:
+Illustrating the matter, the March 26, 1936, issue of Flight, contained a report about a court ruling that happened 79 years ago today in aviation history.
+An English court set the precedent on the first case of a passenger smoking in an airliner’s lavatory: